it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/mdm_info.rst

 |Maturity3| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+Organizations operating at a |Maturity3| maturity should take additional actions, including:

-At the |Maturity3| maturity, consider having a focused workstream to identify and remediate MDM.
+#.
+Consider having a focused workstream to identify and remediate MDM.
 This can include things like:

   #.
 Track hashtags, keywords, and other trends on various social media platforms.
   #.
 Follow activity related to your election across a number of platforms, including smaller, niche apps.
   #.
 Contract with a third party to provide these services for you.
   #.
 If a state, provide services for your locals.

 Cost-Effective Tools
 **********************************************